 Open Enrollment Programs

-Immersive programs for individuals and teams are blended learning experiences held regularly at The Historic Thayer Hotel at West Point and reflect the comprehensive TLDG 4-Pronged Learning Approach to developing leaders of character.
+Immersive programs for individuals and teams are blended learning experiences held regularly at The Historic Thayer Hotel at West Point and reflect the comprehensive TLDG 4-pronged comprehensive learning approach to develop leaders of character.
 Designed for mid-to senior-level leaders, across all industries, who want proven, practical tools for what it means to be a more effective, inspiring leader.
 Open Enrollment is a fully interactive and exclusive experience that demonstrates the meaningful connections between military leadership, and leadership in the corporate, governments, and non-profit sectors.
+We inspire leaders to combine character with knowledge and action, in order to unleash the “whole leader”.

 Participants receive practical, insightful guidance on how to: